jonny9066/androidCalculator/README.md

 # androidCalculator
-This is the app we developed in the lesson on 05/08/21.
-To open it download the folder and open it using File>Open in Android Studio
+These are the MainActivity and activity_main.xml from the app we developed on 05/08.
+You may copy the code from there where relevant.